StoneT2000/Halite3-JS/README.md

 I primarily chose to use JS to write my bot because by leaving out all the specifics regarding memory management, types etc., I could easily implement new models and strategies.

-I will discuss the specifics of my code in this README file, and a general overview + reflections about Halite 3 and my bot (a postmortem) will be released soon on my github page.
+I will discuss the specifics of my code in this README file, and a general overview + reflections about Halite 3 and my bot (a postmortem) is posted <a href="http://stonet2000.github.io/postmortem"></a>

 The bot submitted for finals is the directory bots_archive/ST-Bot-Jan-8v1